Stay Loved amid Overwhelmingly Lonely Times

 As living alone was a deadly proposition for our ancestors, these feelings of loneliness are hardwired into our brains.
 As studied by the neuroscientist author, the shameful feeling we have towards loneliness is still part of our biological wiring today and can show up even under a safe living environment.

 The Zen Buddhist book How to Love goes on to explain that a relationship where partners share common aspirations, dreams and connecting on a deep emotional level is the only cure for loneliness.

 Having a Right Mix of Relationships Makes Us Less Lonely in a More Healthy Way

 So, is having a close partner the solution?
 For some, yes, but to my surprise, only 17 percent of married couples are happy with their marriage.
 Therefore, don’t be fixated into thinking that we can only be happy with a lover by our side.
-Instead, try to take priority away from intimate relationships and a place where our happiness does not totally depend on a lover.
+Instead, try to take priority away from intimate relationships.
+Our happiness should not totally depend on a lover.

 In fact, according to the book Together, to be happy, one has to have a good mix of inner and outer circles.
 The author tells us to think of our relationships in circular groupings.
 The closest thing to us is our inner circle.
 Less close are our outer circles, consisting of friends and casual acquaintances.

 Although having a close inner circle is essential, it is not all.
 Sometimes loneliness can be paradoxically caused by our closest friendships.
 Specifically, when we prioritize those closest to us, that is, our romantic partners, we can neglect our broader friendships and our need for collective connections.
 Therefore, the author states that we need a balance of different relationships from these circles to lead a fulfilling life.

 3 Tips to Cope with Loneliness with or without a Partner